-You can provide financial or in-kind contributions to a new or existing child care program that your employees are using.
+Employers can provide financial or in-kind contributions to a new or existing child care program that their employees are using.
 Contributions can include cash, equipment, and/or training fees for the professional development of staff.
 Contributions made to specific programs that employees use help to enhance reliable, quality child care and offer you good public relations without a large cost.

 Back-up Child Care

 For parents whose regular child care arrangements have broken down or for other emergencies, the employer may create a back-up program on-site, reserve slots in a community-based program, or arrange for caregivers to care for children in their own homes.
 Companies report this option to have limited costs and direct payback in reduced absenteeism.

 Work schedules, within limits set by management, that enable an employee to determine when their regular workday begins and ends, yet the total hours worked each day remain the same.
 Flextime may include specific hours when all employees are expected to be in the office.